buddh4/lyvely/packages/docs/docs/dev/framework/endpoints.md

 ## Client Interface & Endpoint Definition

 To create an endpoint, we start with our client interface.
 In the example below, we demonstrate the use of the `StrictEndpoint` from the `@lyvely/interface` package.
-The `StrictEndpoint` enforces that the controller implements the first argument of each interface function.
+The `StrictEndpoint` enforces the controller implementation to implement the first argument of each interface function.
 Typically, this argument is either a path parameter, such as the id of a document, or the request body.